Formative Assessments in the Workplace: Business Benefits & Examples for Employee Development

 Maybe you’ve heard the term formative appraisal or formative evaluation.
 Both are iterations of what we’re talking about.
 All are necessary in training that have behavioural change pegged as the outcome.

-Our point is that if you look at training after the fact, you miss opportunities to provide L&D that is impactful for employees and business.
+Our point is that if you look at training after the fact, you miss opportunities to provide L&D that is impactful for employees and organisation.

 There are a few ways you can utilise formative assessments in the workplace.